Stefanuk12/RoProPatcher/README.md

 ## NOTE

-Please visit the current open issues [here](https://github.com/Stefanuk12/RoProPatcher/issues) for any updates.
+If you have any issues / feautres not working, please visit the current open issues [here](https://github.com/Stefanuk12/RoProPatcher/issues).

 ## Documentation